JesusKris/file-binder/README.md

 Everything was made by me.

 ## Main Learnings
-- Dangers of injectors
+- Dangers of file-binders
-- Inner workings of a typical injector tool
+- Inner workings of a typical file-binder tool

 ## Setup
 Clone the repository